DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 - When using a LAYER 2 MPLS VPN, the CE and PE routers do NOT form PEERINGS
 - The service provider network is entirely *transparent* to the CE routers
-- In effect, it is like the TWO CE routers are directly connected.
+- In effect, it is like the two CE routers are directly connected.
     - Their WAN INTERFACES will be in the SAME SUBNET
-- If a ROUTING protocol is used, the TWO CE routers will peer directly with each other
+- If a routing protocol is used, the two CE routers will peer directly with each other

 CE ROUTERS connected via LAYER 2 MPLS VPN